benemichel/axon_playground/giftcard-demo/README.md

 * They get _redeemed_: all or part of the monetary value stored on the gift card is used to purchase something.

 ### Structure of the App
-The Giftcard application is split into four parts, using four sub-packages of `io.axoniq.demo.giftcard`:
+The Giftcard application is split into four parts, using four sub-packages of `io.axoniq.demo.plane`:
 * The `api` package contains the ([Kotlin](https://kotlinlang.org/)) sourcecode of the messages and entity.
 They form the API (sic) of the application.
 * The `command` package contains the GiftCard Aggregate class, with all command- and associated eventsourcing handlers.
 * The `query` package provides the query handlers, with their associated event handlers.